theluckyconqueror/57_exercises_for_programmers/exercise_5/README.md

 ## Constraints
 - Convert user input to numbers.
-- Seperate I/O from type conversion and any other processing.
+- Separate I/O from type conversion and any other processing.
 - Use one output statement with line breaks in appropriate spots.

 ## Challenges